ECESeniorDesign24-25/team-website/README.md

 To deploy the application remotely, run the following:

-1. `./deploy.sh`
+1. `./deploy_myweb.sh`

-This will redeploy the application using Vercel
+This will redeploy the application to the UIowa MyWeb server

 # Changing Password